nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `list`

+- The list of students you will see contains all the students in TA-Assist.

+{% include important.html content="

-- Note that `list` has different behavior in focus mode and outside focus mode.
+Note that `list` has different [behavior in focus mode](#list-all-students-in-the-class-list) and outside focus mode.

-- In the focus mode, only students within the class will be listed.
+" %}

 ### Add classes: `addc`

 {% include note.html content="

-Add one or more classes to TA-Assist.
+Adds one or more classes to TA-Assist.

 " %}

 Format: `addc c/CLASS_NAME...`

 - Add classes with specified names.
+- The class names are **case-insensitive** (i.e. if a class with a name **CS1101S** already exists, `addc c/cs1101s` will not add a new class `cs1101s`).

 Examples: